DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: The Proposed DF-GAN

 \subsection{One-Stage Text-to-Image Backbone}

-Previous text-to-image GANs are based on stacked architecture \cite{zhang2017stackgan,zhang2018stackgan} to generate high-resolution images.
-However, the entanglements between different generators makes the generated image look like a simple combination of coarse shape synthesized by $G_0$ and $G_1$, and some details synthesized by $G_2$ (see Figure~\ref{fig1}).
-It makes the final generated images unrealistic.
+Since the instability of the GAN model, previous text-to-image GANs usually employ stacked architecture \cite{zhang2017stackgan,zhang2018stackgan} to generate high-resolution images from low-resolution ones.
+However, the stacked architecture introduces entanglements between different generators, and it makes the final refined images look like a simple combination of fuzzy shape and some details (see Figure~\ref{fig1}(a)).

-Inspired by recent models proposed for unconditional image generation \cite{lim2017geometric,zhang2019self}, we propose a one-stage text-to-image backbone which can synthesize high-resolution images directly by one pair of generator and discriminator.
-We employ the hinge loss \cite{lim2017geometric} to stabilize the training process.
-Since there is only one pair of generator and discriminator in our backbone, the model only attends to the quality of the final generated images.
-Without the entanglements between generated images of different scales in stacked architecture, our one-stage text-to-image backbone can control the object shape and fine-grained visual details in final generated images directly through a deeper generator network with a sequence of residual networks.
-The formulation of our one-stage method is as follows:
+Inspired by recent studies on unconditional image generation \cite{lim2017geometric,zhang2019self}, we propose a one-stage text-to-image backbone that can synthesize high-resolution images directly by a single pair of generator and discriminator.
+We employ the hinge loss \cite{lim2017geometric} to stabilize the adversarial training process.
+Since there is only one generator in the one-stage backbone, it avoids the entanglements between different generators.
+As the single generator in our one-stage framework needs to synthesize high-resolution images from noise vectors directly, it must contain more layers than previous generators in stacked architecture.
+To train these layers effectively, we introduce residual networks \cite{he2016deep} to stabilize the training of deeper networks.
+The formulation of our one-stage method with hinge loss \cite{lim2017geometric} is as follows:

 where $z$ is the noise vector sampled from Gaussian distribution; $e$ is the sentence vector; $\mathbb{P}_{g}$, $\mathbb{P}_{r}$, $\mathbb{P}_{mis}$ denote the synthetic data distribution, real data distribution, and mismatching data distribution, respectively.